2001–02 Connecticut Huskies men's basketball team

 The 2001–02 Connecticut Huskies men's basketball team represented the University of Connecticut in the 2001–02 collegiate men's basketball season.
 The Huskies completed the season with a 27–7 overall record.
 The Huskies were members of the Big East Conference where they finished with a 13–3 record, were the regular season champions, and were the 2002 Big East men's basketball tournament champions.

-They made it to the Elite Eight in the 2002 NCAA Division I men's basketball tournament.
+UConn made it to the Elite Eight of the 2002 NCAA Division I men's basketball tournament before losing to Maryland 90–82.
 The Huskies played their home games at Harry A. Gampel Pavilion in Storrs, Connecticut and the Hartford Civic Center in Hartford, Connecticut, and they were led by sixteenth-year head coach Jim Calhoun.

 Roster

 Listed are the student athletes who were members of the 2001–2002 team.